 Jenni Leigh Deets

 Jenni is a graduate of Moore College of Art with a BA in Art Education.
 She is the 2007 recipient of the Margaret Heilbron Award for Outstanding Artist in Art Education.
+Jenni has been teaching youth art classes at Perkins for the last 12 years.

 David brings to the Perkins Center more than 20 years of experience as a clay artist and 12 years of teaching experience.
 He teaches at Abington Art Center with Previous experience at Penn State/ Abington campus, and Rutgers University/ Camden.
 He has exhibited both locally and nationally and has work on view at the Clay studio, Abington Arts Center and Wayne Art Center.